NotAModerator/pcp/README.md

-# Ping Control Protocol (PCP)
+# Ping Control Protocol (PCP) v0.1.0
-Manages Figura pings similar to TCP, making them easier to use for larger sets of data.
+Implements features to allow Figura's pings API to perform better for both host and non-hosts.

 # Installation
 - 1: Download `pcp.lua` and move it to your avatars' folder.